 Heart disease is known as a leading killer of men and women in the United States.
-As per the Centers For Disease Control and Prevention, 289,758 women died of heart disease in 2013—that’s about 1 in every 4 female.
+As per the Centers For Disease Control and Prevention, 289,758 women died of heart disease in 2013—that’s about one in every four females.
 The real tragedy is that the fatalities are usually premature, or a heart attack leads to disability that affects quality lifestyle, including breathing problems while walking, making use of stairways, or carrying out various daily activities as a result of impairment in mobility.
-Statistically women are underdiagnosed with regards to heart disease, usually because both physicians and the women themselves neglect the symptoms, including nausea, and shortness of breath.
+Statistically, women are underdiagnosed with regards to heart disease, usually because both physicians and the women themselves neglect the symptoms, including nausea and shortness of breath.

 Risk Factors for Heart Disease

 The American Heart Association lists these risk factors for heart disease: